percona/docs-home/docs/percona-for-postgresql.md

 ### <span style="font-size:1.875em;margin-right:0.125em">:percona-postgresql:</span> Query Performance Monitoring for PostgreSQL {.title}

-A query performance monitoring tool that brings more insight and details around query performance, planning statistics and metadata on PostgreSQL systems.
+Explore `pg_stat_monitor` - a query performance monitoring tool that brings more insight and details around query performance, planning statistics and metadata on PostgreSQL systems.
 It improves observability, enabling you to debug and tune query performance with precision.

 <div class="actions" markdown>